Jeffrey-Ede/datasets/vaegan/README.md

 `4`: STEM crops without gradient loss
 `5`: STEM crops with Kullback-Liebler divergence, rather than feature normalization and regularization.

-The files `vae_embeddings.npy` and `vae_errors` in each folder contain means and standard deviations, respectively, of latent spaces encoded by VAEs for each datasets.
+The files `vae_embeddings.npy` and `vae_errors` in each folder contain means and standard deviations, respectively, of latent spaces encoded by VAEs for each dataset.

 In this folder, `.npy` files starting with `vae_tsne` contain points in tSNE visualizations created from dataset embeddings.
 If `_we` is in a file name, it means that standard deviations were accounted for during tSNE optimization.